MicrosoftDocs/xamarin-docs/docs/android/platform/androidx.md

 The following list is required to use AndroidX features in Xamarin-based apps:

-- **Visual Studio** - Visual Studio 2019 is recommended.
-On Windows update to Visual Studio 2019 version 16.4 or later.
+- **Visual Studio** - On Windows update to Visual Studio 2019 version 16.4 or later.
 On macOS, update to Visual Studio 2019 for Mac version 8.4 or later.
 - **Xamarin.Android** - Xamarin.Android 10.0 or later must be installed with Visual Studio (Xamarin.Android is automatically installed as part of the **Mobile Development With .NET** workload on Windows and installed as part of the **Visual Studio for Mac Installer**)
 - **Java Developer Kit** - Xamarin.Android 10.0 development requires JDK 8.
 Microsoft's distribution of the OpenJDK is automatically installed as part of Visual Studio.
 - **Android SDK** - Android SDK API 28 or higher must be installed via the Android SDK Manager.